Cómo medir el ROI de la fiabilidad autónoma

 Cost of escaped defects

 Escaped defects drive support load, incident response, rollback cost, and reputation risk.
-Tag incidents with "could have been caught in validation" and estimate mean cost per incident class.
+They are also the easiest cost to estimate honestly: tag incidents with a single flag -- could this have been caught in validation -- and estimate a mean cost per incident class.

 Cost of incident reproduction

-Measure mean time to reproduce (MTTRp) separately from mean time to resolve.
-Reproduction delays extend outages and burn senior engineer time.
+Measure mean time to reproduce (MTTRp) as a separate number from mean time to resolve.
+Most organizations conflate them and then cannot explain why outages run long.

 Cost of delayed releases